DerploidEntertainment/HighHandHoldem-Support/README.md

 ## Changelog

 All notable changes to _High Hand Hold'em_ are documented in [CHANGELOG.md](./CHANGELOG.md).
-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project uses [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

 ## Legal Stuff